The elliptic maximal function: Local smoothing estimates

 where $\tilde \rho=1/\rho$ and $\tilde h(u)= (\tilde \rho^2+ u^2)^{-1/2}$.
 Changing coordinates, we only need to show that the curve is nondegenerate on $\supp \tilde a_n\times (-2,2)$, i.e., $\det(\tilde \Upsilon', \tilde \Upsilon'', \tilde \Upsilon''', \tilde \Upsilon'''')\neq 0$.
 This can be easily shown by a similar computation as above.
 Therefore, $\Phi$ satisfies \eqref{conddec1}.

 The remaining two cases $\supp g \subset - \mathbb A' , $ $ \supp g \subset -\mathbb A''$ can be handled similarly.
 So, we omit the details. \end{proof}

-Proposition \ref{0->4} is not enough for our purpose since the size of sectors is too large.
-Since the nondegeneracy condition with $d=3$ is satisfied after fixing the variable $s$ or $t$, we may apply a lower dimensional decoupling inequality, which allows us to decompose further the angular sectors.
-To do this, we focus on a piece $\mathcal U^\theta f_{\nu}$ with $\nu\in \mathfrak{S}(2^{({k-j})/{4}})$.
+To prove Proposition \ref{main u3}, we employ a two-step decoupling argument.
+In fact, it is not enough for our purpose to use Lemma \ref{0->4} alone, as the size of the sectors it provides is too large, leaving the phase $\Psi(z', \theta, \xi)$ with unexploited curvature properties over those sectors.
+More precisely, the nondegeneracy condition with $d=3$ is satisfied even after fixing the variable $s$ or $t$.
+Therefore, we may apply a lower dimensional decoupling inequality (Lemma \ref{4->3} below).
+This allows us to fully exploit the curvature property.